All Episodes

 Why would you not resist the tug of popular sentiment?

-What what you make yourself feel better by going along with such nonsense?
+You make yourself feel better by going along with such nonsense.

-The reason I turn my lights on, Roberta, and lit my house up as brightly as I could, and the reason why on Earth Day I sent my airplane to California and back, burning jet fuel.
+The reason I turned my lights on, Roberta, and lit my house up as brightly as I could, and the reason why on Earth Day I sent my airplane to California and back burning jet fuel.

 I refuse to be a sheep.